bbiswal333/bulletinboard/Security/Exercise_22_DeployApplicationRouter.md

 > **Note**: The `ads-destination` used in this file is a logical destination that is mapped to the `ads-destination` defined in the `manifest.yml`.
 This is because the 'real URL' is defined at deploy time (it may even be a 'random route') and the `xs-app.json` is concerned only with the endpoints relative to the app URL.

-## Step 5: Deploy approuter and application to Cloud Foundry
+## Step 5: Deploy Approuter and Application to Cloud Foundry

 In this step we create an XSUAA service instance that is able to serve requests from multiple customers, so called tenants.